Everything You Need to Know About Day 18 of the World Cup

 Players to Watch

 With Marcelo sidelined, the obvious pick for the early match is Luis.
-The Atletico Madrid man would likely start for the majority of nations in this tournament, but hasn't seen a ton of action of late and can't afford to show any signs of rust against a speedy Mexico side.
+The Atletico Madrid man would likely start for the majority of nations in this tournament but hasn't seen a ton of action of late and can't afford to show any signs of rust against a speedy Mexico side.

 Belgium will try to find space down Japan's flanks, as much of Samurai Blue's top talent plays through the middle.
-Thomas Meunier should thrive on the attacking end, but can't forget to track back and shield the Red Devils' talented but static back line.
+Thomas Meunier should thrive on the attacking end but can't forget to track back and shield the Red Devils' talented but static back line.

 Oh No!
 Croatia Drop Their PK Hero During Celebrations (🎥 US Only)